-Unfortunately, some workers in suffer hearing or vision loss as a result of workplace injuries.
+Unfortunately, some workers suffer hearing or vision loss as a result of workplace injuries.
 If you’re a worker who lost either of these senses due to job-related activities, you may be able to recover benefits by filing a workers’ compensation claim.

-Causes of Hearing or Vision Loss in the Workplace
+Causes of Hearing or Vision Loss in the Workplace in Olympia, WA

 Often times, workers in certain industries, like the construction industry for example, are at risk of sustaining hearing or vision loss due to work-related tasks.
 In many cases, hearing and vision loss is not instantaneous but occurs over a period of time.